Solon, Ohio: Arts and culture

-The Solon Center for the Arts is located in the historic Old City Hall.
+The Solon Center for the Arts is located in the historic Old City Hall, constructed in 1899.

 Performing arts

 The Solon Center for the Arts offers classes in art, music, dance, and theater.
 The center holds a program for seniors entitled "Act II: Aging Creatively through the Arts," for those over 55 interested in theater or music.

 The city is also home to the Solon Philharmonic Orchestra, and hosts an annual Young Artists Concerto Competition.

 Historical society

 Established in 1968 in the old Disciple Church, the Solon Historical Society maintains a museum with artifacts from the 1800s through the 1900s, many of which serve as memorials to the city founders.
 Many pieces in the museum include antique household and kitchen items, antique furniture, Solon Springs soda bottles, antique children's toys, school desks from the old school house, and many others.
 The museum is opened the second Sunday of every month.